BenHammersley/Cognitive-Risks-Book-Project/_notes/A model of inventive ideation.markdown

 ---
-title: A model of inventive ideation
+title: "A model of inventive ideation"

 tags: [[Education]]
 ---